 Our operations have consumed substantial amounts of cash since inception.
 We expect to continue to spend substantial amounts to conduct further research and development and preclinical testing and clinical trials of our product candidates, to seek regulatory approvals for our product candidates and to launch and commercialize any product candidates for which we receive regulatory approval, including potentially building our own commercial organization to address the United States, the European Union and certain other markets.
 As of March 31, 2018, we had approximately \$41.5 million in cash and cash equivalents.
 In April 2018, we received gross proceeds of \$52.3 million from the sale of our Series C redeemable convertible preferred stock.
-Based on our current operating plan, we believe that the net proceeds from this offering, together with existing cash and cash equivalents, will be sufficient to fund our anticipated level of operations through at least the first quarter of 2020.
-However, our future capital requirements and the period for which our existing resources will support our operations may vary significantly from what we expect.
-Our monthly spending levels will vary based on new and ongoing development and corporate activities.
-Because the length of time and activities associated with successful development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
+Based on our current operating plan, we believe that the net proceeds from this offering, together with existing cash and cash equivalents, will be sufficient to fund our anticipated level of operations through at least development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to: